-The alleged harasser will be made aware that a complaint has been made against them within 5 days of the compliant been made verbally and in writing.
+The alleged harasser will be made aware that a complaint has been made against them within 7 days of the compliant been made verbally and in writing.
 All formal complaints will be investigated.

-9.8 Investigation
+9.12 Investigation

-The O'Raghallaigh's GFC will endeavour to keep the alleged harasser and claimant from coming into contact with each other during the investigation.
+The O'Raghallaighs GFC will endeavour to keep the alleged harasser and claimant from meeting each other during the investigation.
 Such measures include:

 - Changing the working environment.

 - Changing system of work and location.

 - Paid leave.

-- Suspension of parties forms club activities.
+- Suspension of parties' forms club activities.

-When a written statement is received the Chairperson will select a member(s) of Executive Committee or competent person(s) to investigate the claim(s) and report back to a 3no person AB Group.
+When a written statement is received the Chairperson will select a member(s) of Executive Committee or competent person(s) to investigate the claim(s) and report back with their findings and recommendation to a 3no person Adjudicating Panel.
 The report should include the alleged harasser and claimant statements, eyewitness statements and any other information or accounts that are deemed necessary.

-The AB Group will be appointed by Executive Committee as required.
-AB Group should include at least 1 person from each gender.
-After reviewing all the reports, statements etc. and after examining the evidence the AB Group will make a decision as to whether find the defendant guilty or not guilty, and the disciplinary action to be taken.
+The Adjudicating Panel will be appointed by Executive Committee as required.
+The Adjudicating Panel should include at least 1 person from each gender.
+After reviewing all the reports, statements etc. and after examining the evidence the Adjudicating Panel will decide as to whether find the respondent / alleged harasser guilty, and the disciplinary action to be taken.
 The recommendation must be ratified / approved by a majority vote private or public at an Executive Committee meeting.

 In cases alleging sexual harassment, the club will appoint 2no investigators and will ensure that at least one of the investigators will be of the same gender as the complainant.
 Where there are two investigators appointed, both should be involved in all stages in the interviewing of witnesses and parties to the complaint.
 The investigation will look objectively at all evidence pertinent to the complaint.
-The Investigator(s) should meet with the complainant and the alleged harasser and any witness on an individual basis.
+The Investigator(s) should meet with the complainant and the respondent / alleged harasser and any witness on an individual basis.